 However, it's not enough to simply use the right software and push the right buttons.
 Tags must correctly represent the logical structure of the document.
 Ensuring tags are correctly applied requires strict guidelines governing document authoring, layout and production.
 Styles must be appropriately named and/or role-mapped, and then employed consistently and correctly.
 Table structure must be well-considered and implemented; images need alternate text; heading tags should descend from H1 to H2 and H3 without skipping, and so on.

 Manual validation work may be minimized or eliminated through authoring practices that are sensitive to accessibility requirements.
-Absent careful, accessibility-oriented authoring, alternate text for images, complex layouts, tables and forms will require human validation into the foreseeable future.
+Absent careful, accessibility-oriented authoring, alternate text for images, complex layouts, tables and forms will require human validation into the forseeable future.

 In principle, structured documents are just better.
 Teach the authors how to write documents with an eye for the concerns of accessibility and the problem is solved in the most cost-effective possible way.